|

 the moonlight is refracted through the mist that rise up

-from the base of the second-largest waterfall in the Eastern
+from the base of the highly debated second largest waterfall

-United States.
-And even during a Full Moon, sometimes hazy
+in the Eastern United States.
+And even during a Full Moon,

-or foggy skies ruin the chance of seeing this amazing
+sometimes hazy or foggy skies ruin the chance of seeing this

 fortunate enough to witness a moon rainbow, it is truly an